CodeYourFuture/CYF-Workshops/terminal-skills/README.md

 In this workshop you will experiment with a terminal while there are volunteers around who can help you.

 Split into groups, one volunteer per group.
+Volunteers, please follow along on your own machine, and be ready to offer help, ask helpful questions, and unblock.
+(But please also keep your hands off the keyboards of your group. )

 ## Learning objectives